Mr-Destructive/techstructive-blog/_posts/2021-06-22-BASH-scripting-P1.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1624290844242/8FQgLjIQT.png)

 From the above script, we used if-elif-else statements to evaluate different conditions.
-We hade use -eq to equate the value of the variable to the number we want to compare with.
+We had use -eq to equate the value of the variable to the number we want to compare with.
 That was self-explanatory logic.

 ## Loops